 Our ePortfolio harnesses the creative work of ‘folio thinking’ thought leaders into a set of powerful tools that interoperate in the ALEX framework.
 Individual learners and instructors use the electronic portfolio system as a repository to store and organize digital evidence of teaching and learning.
 Like a web-based file system, users can upload files of any type, organize them in folders, and then reference them in presentations or compositions they design to share with a particular audience or multiple audiences.
 For individual students and instructors, the portfolio system provides a convenient and accessible space and the tools to represent individual learning and competencies.

 Instructors can use the system to design guided reflective processes which help learners integrate and enhance what they have learned.
 Further, it provides a rich set of tools to design formative and summative assessments.
 Administrators use the enterprise electronic portfolio system as a data-driven decision making and reporting tool.
 Configured and customized to align with institutional goals and objectives, an electronic portfolio system collects real evidence of teaching and learning that can be correlated with and assessed against course, program, department, and institutional objectives.

 Announcements Tool: Announcements are used to inform site participants of current items of interest.
 Announcements can have multiple attachments, including documents and URLs.
 It is possible to draft and save an announcement before sending it out to site participants or posting it on the site.
 Announcements appear in a list when you are in the Announcements Tool.
 They also appear on the home page of each course or project site.
 Site owners and instructors can choose to have an announcement automatically emailed to all of the site participants by using the "required notification" setting shown below.

-Discussion and Private Messages: The ALEX Discussion Tool allows structured conversations that are organized in categories.
+Forums: The ALEX Forum Tool allows structured conversations that are organized in categories.
 Site participants can post replies to a topic (a "flat" discussion) or to other replies (a "threaded" discussion).
 The site owner can also choose whether or not to allow site participants to post their own discussion topics.
 You can view Discussion in a row or column layout.